For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 Well, Laura, you need to call this program and call this program fast because you are falling prey to a giant marketing trick.

-How many boxes of chocolate, how many cards, how many dozens of rose are being sent, not because anybody wants to, but because if they don't, they'll catch hell because it's Valentine's Day and you're supposed to do it.
+How many boxes of chocolate, how many cards, how many dozens of roses are being sent, not because anybody wants to, but because if they don't, they'll catch hell because it's Valentine's Day and you're supposed to do it.

 So this is a day of obligation.

-This is not a day of love, and you're falling prey to it.
+This is not a day of love and you're falling prey to it.

 If you're going to run out and feel lonely on Valentine's Day, but you're not lonely the day before or the day after, you're falling for the trick.